open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/database/mysql/index.md

 ## Requirements

 ### Metadata
 Note that We support MySQL (version 8.0.0 or greater) and the user should have access to the `INFORMATION_SCHEMA` table.
-By default a user can see only the rows in the `INFORMATION_SCHEMA` that correspond to objects for which the user has the proper access privileges.
+By default, a user can see only the rows in the `INFORMATION_SCHEMA` that correspond to objects for which the user has the proper access privileges.

 ```SQL
 -- Create user.
 If <hostName> is ommited, defaults to '%'